atovpeko/docs/CONTRIBUTING.md

 ### Variables

-Timescale documentation uses variables for its product names, features, and UI elements in Timescale Console.
-See [Formatting examples](_formatting_examples.md) for the variables list and use syntax.
+Timescale documentation uses variables for its product names, features, and UI elements in Timescale Console with the following syntax: `$VARIABLE_NAME`.
+Variables do not work inside the following:

+- Front matter
+- HTML tables

 ### Links

-Most links should be reference-style links where the link address is at the bottom of the page.
-The one exception is links within highlight blocks - these should be inline links.
+Links should be reference-style links where the link address is at the bottom of the page.

 - Internal page links: internal links do not need to include the domain name `https://docs.timescale.com`.
 Use the `:currentVersion:` variable instead of `latest` in the URL.
 - External links: input external links as is.